 The DOE logo, seal, and word mark are official graphical identifiers of the U.S. Department of Energy and are meant for official use only.
 They may be used to recognize funding or official support by the Department if: there is an official relationship between the Department and the external initiative, event, or information; the usage has proper qualifying language to explain its presence on non-DOE materials, and is properly seprated from other material not related to the DOE information; the DOE office whose involvement is being recognized approves of this method of recognition; and it is reviewed and explicitly approved by an appropriate organizational representative of the Department.
-An official DOE graphical identifier cannot be used in a manner that has an implied or explicit endorsement of any private company, service or product.
+An official DOE graphical identifier cannot be used in a manner that has an implied or explicit endorsement of any private company, service, product or activities.
 There is a Code of Federal Regulations (CFR) regarding the DOE graphical identifier at: